marek-carlisle/chatspace-solo-project/README.md

   res.send(req.user);
 });
 ```

+Do this for the secrets route to achieve these results:

 - [ ] An unauthenticated user visiting `http://localhost:5000/api/secrets` should get a `403` or `forbidden` error instead of seeing the secrets.
 - [ ] A user like `Admiral Greer` with password `tuna` should still be able to visit `http://localhost:3000/#/secrets` to see all of the secrets.